Pretty Girls Make Graves: Post-breakup projects

 Clark formed Jaguar Love with former Blood Brothers members Johnny Whitney and Cody Votolato.
 They signed with Matador Records, the former label home of Pretty Girls Make Graves.
 On February 18, 2009, it was announced Jay was no longer playing in the line up of Jaguar Love, being replaced with a drum machine on that tour.

 Dewitt continued working on his solo electronic project Dutch Dub.
 He also played with Amy Blaschke in Night Canopy.
 Fudesco, meanwhile, formed The Cave Singers, with Pete Quirk of Hint Hint and Marty Lund of Cobra High.

 Soon after leaving Pretty Girls Make Graves, Thelen started Moonrats in Seattle together with keyboard player Aska Matsumiya and drummer Jason Echeverria.
 They moved to Los Angeles and released an EP on their own.
 They put out a full-length and a 7" on LA Records in 2008.
 Thelen then formed Drug Cabin, with Marcus Congleton of Ambulance Ltd, releasing two albums in early 2015 on 401K Music Inc.

 Zollo played drums with Triumph of Lethargy Skinned Alive to Death, and also sang in Deep Creep with Fudesco.
 She later left the music industry, and began work as a hairstylist.

 Reunion

 In November 2023, the band were announced on the line-up for the 2024 iteration of the When We Were Young festival.
-There, the band will perform The New Romance in its entirety.
-In February 2024, the band announced a headlining show to take place at The Showbox in Seattle that September.
+There, the band would perform The New Romance in its entirety.
+In February 2024, the band announced a headlining show to take place at The Showbox in Seattle that September, as well as shows in Brooklyn and Los Angeles.
+In 2025, the band would play at Best Friends Forever festival in Las Vegas and Bumbershoot festival in Seattle.